sohambhattacharyya/sohambhattacharyya.github.io/_posts/2025-06-18-eng2beng:-A-Simple-Easy-to-follow-Tutorial-to-a-Tiny-English-to-Bengali-Machine-Translation-Model-Using-Transformer-Architecture.markdown

 ```

 #### Evaluation: BLEU Score

 We use `sacrebleu` for evaluation.
 It’s standard, robust, and tells us how close we are to human-like translations.
 We achieve a score of 11.60 on a completely new dataset(not held-out test data from the same dataset).
-Here's the evaluation function:
+Here's the evaluation function.

 ```python
 import sacrebleu